Home | Browse Topics | Health & disability | Mental health | The process for making a compulsory treatment order

 The judge will ask your responsible clinician why they think you need to be under a compulsory treatment order.
 Other people involved with your treatment and care may also be asked to give evidence about your condition.

 You or your lawyer can ask the responsible clinician (and any witnesses) questions about what they have said.
-You will also have the opportunity to tell the judge what you would like to happen and to call your own witnesses.
+You can tell the judge what you would like to happen and can also call your own witnesses.

 Step 3: The judge’s decisions

-Alternatively, the judge might decide to adjourn the hearing, for example, to see whether your condition improves with medication.
+Alternatively, the judge might decide to put off (“adjourn”) the hearing to see whether your condition improves with medication.
 If so, it might not be necessary to make a compulsory treatment order.

 How does the judge decide whether or not to make a compulsory treatment order?